WITH SHANTY PADS SQUATTING ON MUD HILLS

 The roots of Rose Hill‘s Our Lady of Guadalupe – Rose Hill church were in the Sacred Heart Parish, which was established in 1921.
 In 1924 that congregation changed its name to Our Lady of Guadalupe Mission.
 In 1957 a school, Our Lady of Guadalupe School – Rose Hill, was added to the church.

-In 1928, the Pacific Electric Railway chose Rose Hill Park as the site of the annual work party for its Mexican-American employees (Anglo workers’ party was thrown in Redondo Beach).
-It’s no coincidence that the dates of the Mexican Repatriation correspond almost exactly to those of the Great Depression, which both increased Mexicans‘ impetus for leaving Mexico and for American hostility towards immigrants.
-From 1929 until 1939 (not coincidentally when the US entered World War II), around 2 million Mexican-Americans (in many cases US citizens) were forcibly deported to Mexico – thousands from the US.
+In 1928, the Pacific Electric Railway chose Rose Hill Park as the site of the annual work party for its Mexican American employees (Anglo workers’ party was thrown in Redondo Beach).
+It’s no coincidence that the dates of the Mexican Repatriation correspond almost exactly to those of the Great Depression, which both increased Mexicans‘ impetus for leaving Mexico and for American hostility towards immigrants and native Mexican Angelenos.
+From 1929 until 1939 (not coincidentally when the US entered World War II), around 2 million Mexican Americans (in many cases US citizens) were forcibly deported to Mexico.
 Photos of Rose Hill in the 1940s and ’50s suggest that the population was then home to both large percentages of Anglos and Latinos.

 ROSE HILL COURTS